blxz96/Shopee-Code-League---Order-Brushing/README.md

 While I did not manage to submit this during the competition, this code will can get a score of 99.26%.

 Team members: Bryan Leow Xuan Zhen, Joash Kong Jie Wei, Zhao Han Qing

+For more information regarding the competition, please visit https://www.kaggle.com/c/students-2-shopee-code-league-order-brushing